tjcarney89/swift-captain-morgans-relationships-lab-ios-0217/README.md

 * Implement Core Data with only general instructions for relationships and attributes of entities.
 * Visualize saved content from Core Data.
-* Add and persistently store data to Core Data.s
+* Add and persistently store new data to Core Data.

 ## Instructions